 1998-2002 National Research Foundation (South Africa) - B2 rating

 Since 1998 Listed in Marquis'Who's Who in the World and Who's Who in Science and Engineering

 1995 South Africa's Foundation for Research Development President's Award

 1991 SGA Daum Prize

-Total of 19 chapters in books, 79 research articles in peer-reviewed international journals, 20 conference proceedings, 74 conference abstracts, 38 papers in local journals and unrefereed reports, 8 theses and major reports, and 5 excursion guidebooks.
+Total of 92 research articles in peer-reviewed international journals, 22 chapters in peer-reviewed books, 25 conference proceedings, 86 conference abstracts, 38 papers in local journals and unrefereed reports, 8 theses and major reports, and 5 excursion guidebooks.

 Chief supervisor of 23 BSc Honours, 24 MSc and Diploma, 8 PhD students, and co-supervisor of 5 PhD students.